couleur-tweak-tips/CTT/docs/video/obs/linux/nvfbc.md

 # :simple-nvidia: NvFBC

+!!! note ":material-arch: Packaged for Arch Linux users"

+    If you cannot install from the [AUR](https://aur.archlinux.org/) you're gonna have to look for alternatives / compile / install them yourself

 ## :material-information-box: Information

 For NVIDIA users, NvFBC is available with some driver patching.
 NvFBC is a feature like NVENC, except from that it captures your screen directly from the framebuffer very efficiently.